 When you meet Joseph, ask him… Does he prefer Boston’s Symphony Hall or Fenway Park?
 What is his favorite scotch?
 What’s the 4th of July like with the Boston Pops?

-Joseph Damian Foley has been principal trumpet of the Rhode Island Philharmonic since 1990, and was recently appointed Principal Trumpet of the River Oaks Chamber Orchestra of Houston, TX.
-He has also performed and toured with such prestigious ensembles as the Boston Symphony, Boston Pops, Boston Ballet, the Metropolitan Opera, Royal Ballet of London, and the New York Philharmonic.
+Mr. Foley is principal trumpet of the Portland Symphony, Rhode Island Philharmonic, and the River Oaks Chamber Orchestra (ROCO) in Houston, TX.
+As an orchestral musician, he has also performed and toured with the Boston Symphony, Boston Pops, Boston Ballet, the Metropolitan Opera, Royal Ballet of London, and the New York Philharmonic.

 An active soloist, he has performed with the Boston Pops Orchestra, Rhode Island Philharmonic, Pro Arte Chamber Orchestra, River Oaks Chamber Orchestra (ROCO), Juneau Symphony, and at Carnegie’s Weill Recital Hall.
 Recently he was soloist in the world premiere of the Trumpet Concerto by Harold Shapero.

 Foley has recorded with the Boston Symphony, Boston Modern Orchestra Project, Atlantic Brass, Empire Brass, the Metropolitan Opera Brass, and many others.
 Nightsongs (Summit Records), a collaboration with pianist Bonnie Anderson, has received critical acclaim.

 A highly sought-after chamber musician, Foley is a former member of the Atlantic Brass Quintet, which garnered grand prizes at six international competitions during his tenure.
 He has also performed with the Boston Symphony Brass Quintet, the Empire Brass, Burning River Brass, ALEA III, and at the Santa Fe, Buzzard’s Bay, and Newport Chamber Music Festivals.